dtrelogan/react-formstate/docs/introduction.md

 &nbsp;

-This is much better, and this is only a simple form.
+This is much better, for merely the simplest of forms.
 Where react-formstate **really shines** is when you get to more complex use cases.
 Unlike many other react form packages, react-formstate handles complex forms gracefully, without getting in your way.

 Continue the walkthrough [here](workingWithFormState.md) to learn more about react-formstate.